James-Frowen/SimpleWebTransport/HowToCreateSSLCert.md

 ### Run your server

-after the `cert.json` and `cert.pfx` are in the server folder like this:
+After the `cert.json` and `cert.pfx` are in the server folder like this
 ```
 ServerFolder
-|- demo.x86_64
+|- demo_server.x86_64
 |- cert.json
 |- cert.pfx
 ```

-then you need to make your file executable:
+Then make the server file executable
 ```
-chmod +x demo.x86_64
+chmod +x demo_server.x86_64
 ```

-you can start the server using:
+To run in the active terminal use
 ```
-nohup ./demo.x86_64 &
+./demo_server.x86_64
 ```
-nohup means: the executable will keep running after you close your ssh session the "&" sign means: that your server will run in background

-So for a quick test and to see all the logs you can also do that:
+To run in background use
 ```
-./demo.x86_64
+nohup ./demo_server.x86_64 &
 ```
+> `nohup` means: the executable will keep running after you close your ssh session the `&` sign means: that your server will run in background

 > you may need to use `sudo` to run if you created a symbolic link